bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

 |h2| Conclusion |h2e|

-The maximum entropy distribution is a very nice concept: if you don't know anything except for the stated data, assume the least informative distibution.
+The maximum entropy distribution is a very nice concept: if you don't know anything except for the stated data, assume the least informative distribution.
 Practically, it can be used for Bayesian priors but on a more philosophical note the idea has been used by Jaynes to show that thermodynamic entropy (in statistical mechanics) is the same concept as information entropy.
 It's kind